Letchworth Village: Later reforms and attrition

 The attention, however, did little for the immediate needs of those living at Letchworth Village.
 The institution remained inadequately funded and managed, but public pressure led to reforms by the end of the 1970s.
 Funding levels were significantly raised focused mostly on those who worked in direct care.
 Various efforts to reduce overcrowding were underway by late 1978 and to increase privacy for individuals in the living areas.
 Simultaneously, the Office of Mental Retardation and Developmental Disabilities attempted to obtain group homes.
 Opposition was strong on the parts of many local residents - who attended Town Hall Meetings to express their fears.
 Letchworth had already initiated learning programs that were designed to train individuals in the skills with hopes of making their transitions easier.
 Coupled with other, community-based options such as "Family Care" homes, the population of the Village steadily decreased throughout the '80s and '90s.
 Old-age-related attrition played a part.

 Closing

 Letchworth was closed in 1996, leaving the buildings to decay.
 Many who worked at the Village refuse to speak of their experiences.
-Old methods of segregating patients and the disabled were changed to including them in society and bringing a normalization to them.
+Old societal methods of segregating people with disabilities ended with the push for mainstreaming and inclusion into society.
 Patients were moved to more up-to-date facilities in the county.